enterstudio/lycheejs-website/download/tutorial/app-fertilize.md

 ## Build Targets inside lychee.pkg

-The isomorphic Boilerplate is already fully integrated with the lycheeJS stack.
+The isomorphic Boilerplate is already fully integrated with the lychee.js stack.
 It has a `lychee.pkg` that has a fully setup `/build` section for all isomorphic platforms.

 The `/build/environments` section in the JSON file has